n0nSmoker/SQLAlchemy-serializer/README.md

+# Tests
-## To run tests and see tests coverage report just type the following command
+To run tests and see tests coverage report just type the following command

 ```
 make test